darsain/tooltip/README.md

 Supports typed classes, and effects via seamless CSS transitions (you don't have to define transition durations in JavaScript).

-#### Compatibility
+#### Support

-Basic support starts at IE8, but Tooltip arrows are styled for IE9+.
-If you want IE8 support, just restyle the `.tooltip:after` with IE8 in mind.
+Starts at IE8, but Tooltip arrows are styled for IE9+.
+If you care, just restyle the `.tooltip:after` arrow with IE8 in mind.

 Other browsers just work.